AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/GL-DPPD-7106.md

 The location and orientation of primers in the data is important to understand in deciding how to do this step. `cutadapt` has many options for primer identification and removal.
 They are described in detail on their documentation page here: [https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types)

-The following example code shows how it was done for [GLDS-72](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-72/), which was 454 sequencing of the 16S gene using these primers:
+The following example command shows how it was done for [GLDS-72](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-72/), which was 454 sequencing of the 16S gene using these primers:
 * forward: 5’-AGAGTTTGATCCTGGCTCAG-3’
 * reverse: 5’- GCTGCCTCCCGTAGGAGT-3’